 (10) If your internet connection isn't consistent or fast enough, then your upload might not go through.
 If you have trouble getting your files to load into DARLA on the upload page, please try a better internet connection to see if that is the problem.

-(11) Tiers: In the TextGrid, be sure that your tier is named "sentence", not "sentences" or "Sentence" or "speaker", etc. DARLA will crash if the tier is not named exactly "sentence".
-Also, if your transcription has additional coded tiers for marking variables or other types of glossing, etc. (from ELAN, for example), those additional tiers need to be removed.
+(11) Tiers: In the TextGrid, be sure that you only have one tier.
+If your transcription has additional coded tiers for marking variables or other types of glossing, etc. (from ELAN, for example), those additional tiers need to be removed.